-The grid codes and regulations consultant(s) will conduct a desk study of various international reports, studies, and publications related to grid codes in Southeast Asia, focused on facilitating interconnected systems and power trade as well as integrating more variable renewable energy into the grid.
+The grid codes and regulations consultant(s) will conduct a desk study of various international reports, studies, and publications related to grid codes in Southeast Asia, focused on facilitating improved stability and reliability; interconnected systems and power trade; and integrating more variable renewable energy into the grid.
 Documents to review include, but are not limited to:

 - Analyses of grid codes in the Lower Mekong prepared under the Asian Development Bank- ADB’s GMS program

 - JICA reports on medium-term power plans and grid codes

 - Reports by the International Energy Agency (IEA)